 Sarah Martin’s work explores the deceptive nature of memory and the way photographs can act as trigger points.
 Through her current two bodies of work; Glamour and Vintage ViewPoint, Martin explores the way personal and collective memories can meld together and be manipulated.

-Sarah was highly influenced by the infamous essay by Walter Benjamin, The Work of Art in the Age of Mechanical Reproduction.
-In it, Benjamin challenges notions of reproduction and how photography captures a moment, yet the reproduction process strips away the moment, removing it from its original context.
+Martin was highly influenced by Walter Benjamin’s infamous essay “The Work of Art in the Age of Mechanical Reproduction “ which challenges notions of reproduction; and how photography captures a moment yet strips away its original context.
 He argues, “reproductions are lacking one element: presence in time and space, its unique existence at the place where it happens to be”.

 Through her application of painted layers, Martin creates a new moment for the photograph; giving it a place, both past and present.
 Martin appropriates images from the past, then jolts the viewer back to the present; leaving the viewer hovering somewhere in between.
 In capturing moments, imagined or real, Martin continues to explore and manipulate the powerful yet fragile nature of memory' .

 Sarah Martin lives and works near Toronto, Canada.
 She studied Fine Artsat York University and has shown her work nationally and internationally.